flutter/website/src/docs/development/ui/layout/building-adaptive-apps.md

-After you have the touch interface polished, you can tweak the visual density for mouse users, and then layer on all of the additional inputs.
+After you have the touch interface polished, you can tweak the visual density for mouse users, and then layer on all the additional inputs.
 Approach these other inputs as accelerator—alternatives that make a task faster.
 The important thing to consider is what a user expects when using a particular input device,